 Raise your levels of awareness.
 Know what's going on immediately around you and near you, and be able to anticipate likely scenarios.

 If you use deadly force, or even brandish a firearm in a defensive situation, you will face legal consequences.
 Make sure you have a lawyer whom you can contact in the event of an event.
 If you live in Northern Colorado, we have an excellent 2nd Amendment friendly attorney in the Terry Ryan Law Firm.

 If you need a lawyer, you are going to need a way to pay for the fees.
-I highly recommend that you join the US Concealed Carry Association, and take advantage of their Defensive Shield coverage.
+I highly recommend that you look into one of the companies that offers self defense insurance and get coverage.

 Get trained in self-defense and defensive firearm use.
 Continue with advanced training.
 Your knowledge of the laws and how they apply to you will be key in helping you avoid a defensive shooting situation if it possibly can be avoided.
 Your knowledge and skills in firearms handling will help you ensure that when you are required to deploy a firearm for defensive us, you will engage as proficiently and accurately as possible to prevent unintended injuries.